Skip to content

 Arsenic in Connecticut Drinking Water

-Arsenic has been detected in water systems serving 8,347 ZIP codes nationwide.
+Arsenic has been detected in 142 Connecticut ZIP codes, above a limit or health guideline in 20.
 Here is what you need to know about arsenic in your drinking water and how it may affect your household.

 What Is Arsenic?